-10.1 Transition to the practices set out in this strategy is substantially complete, the few remaining actions will be completed in the next 12 months.
-This will ensure that the anticipated improvements in planning and delivery are embedded in day-to-day working practices, and ensure that we have the capacity and capability to deliver excellent Procurement and be best in class.

-- 10.2 There will be continued engagement with key stakeholders and access to appropriate accredited training for relevant staff. - 10.3 Independent audit and assurance will be sought to challenge and test on a sample basis both the system as a whole and compliance with it, in order to identify (and correct) any remaining weaknesses. - 10.4 Legislation requires us to prepare a procurement report each year.
+- 10.1 Adherence to the practices set out in this strategy are under constant review.
+This ensures that the anticipated improvements in planning and delivery are embedded in day-to-day working practices and ensure that we have the capacity and capability to deliver excellent Procurement. - 10.2 There will be continued engagement with key stakeholders and access to appropriate accredited training for relevant staff. - 10.3 Independent audit and assurance will be sought to challenge and test on a sample basis both the system as a whole and compliance with it, in order to identify (and correct) any identified weaknesses. - 10.4 Legislation requires us to prepare a procurement report each year.
 We will prepare our annual report as soon as reasonably practicable after 31 March of each year and aim to publish the report online no later than September of each year.